There are no products in your shopping cart.

-In order for us to run our services, including our Forum, Helpline and Call back service and Forum, we collect personal and sensitive data.
+In order for us to run our services, including our Forum, Helpline, 1:1, email, Ask The Expert, we collect personal and sensitive, special category data.
+It is also the case when you sign up to our support events, either online or face to face.
 This information is managed separately to other data provided to the charity, stored confidentially and only accessed by trained staff.
-We collect this information to enable us to monitor the service, improve it and provide additional support to those who request it.
+We collect this information to enable us to monitor these services, improve them, contact you about forthcoming internal events that may be of interest to you and provide additional support to those who request it.

 Our Ask the Expert service is strictly confidential and identifiable details of service users are not passed to our medical panel volunteers.
 The details of service users and their queries are kept separately on our secure database with only members of the services team and main database administrator having access.
-Details of our Callback service users are also kept on our database in order to provide increased support at the request of our service users.
+Details of our Call back service users and 1:1 service users are also kept on our database in order to provide increased support at the request of our service users.
 As with all of our services, these details are kept strictly confidential.